How to assure GCP for clinical trials in the best way?

 In architecture and software engineering, a design pattern is a generalized and repeatable solution to a problem.
+In the same way – we can imagine using design patterns to create repeatable solutions to assure GCP for clinical trials.

 You can think of a design pattern as a template for how to solve a problem, build a house, construct a piece of furniture or write software code.